JoyZadan/html-css-portfolio-project/README.md

 Train in XR's website aims to:
 * Establish the company's credibility as expert providers of VR and AR services
 * Provide bite-size and easy to digest information that will help demystify VR and AR
-* Provide access to whitepapers and case studies written by leading industry players and market practitioners
+* Provide information on whitepapers and case studies written by leading industry players and market practitioners
 * Provide information about the best use cases of VR and AR for training
-* Sell the company's advisory and consulting services to relevant markets
-* Sell the company's inhouse VR and AR development services
+* Sell the company's advisory, VR and AR development services to relevant markets
 * Become the leading source of insightful and unbiased information about the pros and cons of adapting VR and AR for workforce training

 ### User Stories